sqrol/SoftV.Docs/docs/robocad/libraries/studica/titan-limits.md

 :::note
 Titan limit ports are read-only!
-Usually used for buttons.
+They are typically used for connecting buttons.
-Limits are placed in the order:
+Limits are arranged in the following order:
 - Limit High 0
 - Limit Low 0
 - Limit High 1